andrewmarklloyd/pi-sensor/README.md

 ### TODO

+- Redis url changes potentially, client needs to get it dynamically
 - Status checks on sensors.
 Need to know if they are offline
 - Fill in full readme
 - Convert frontend to dark mode